nschloe/nschloe.github.io/_posts/2022-06-27-math-on-github-follow-up.md

 ## Markdown vs. math

 One, if not _the_ major issue with GitHub's math support is its syntax.
 They're using the old familiar `$...$` for inline and `$$...$$` for display math.
-Unfortunately, this does not integrate well with Markdown at all.
+This is easy for users but unfortunately does not integrate well with Markdown at all.
 Whatever Markdown tools run on a text file, they'll see everything between `$`-signs as regular text.
 This means that certain symbols are sanitized away, other symbols are forcibly `\`-escaped etc. Let's review some of the math that failed to display correctly right after the release.

 - `$\{n\in\mathbb{N}:\: n \text{even}\}$`